-- (i) Any excess cost arising from daily travel between the students normal accommodation and the practice placement site, or - (ii) Any excess cost arising from one weekly return journey between the student's normal accommodation and their temporary accommodation, and;
+(i) Any excess cost arising from daily travel between the students normal accommodation and the practice placement site, or

-- (iii) Any excess cost arising from daily travel from the temporary accommodation to the practice placement site. - (iv) the additional cost of being required to travel to visit other practice placement sites or the homes of patients while on practice placement, where the student is not given free transport. - (v) Where the student is attending a part of the course overseas, the additional travelling costs necessarily incurred within or outside the UK that are in excess of the student's normal daily cost of travel between their normal accommodation and the academic authority they normally attend, and any essential associated costs such as accommodation, medical insurance, tests and any fees for visas - 2.5 Other costs arising in connection with practice placements such as the costs of refreshments, tips and phone calls will not be reimbursed.
+- (ii) Any excess cost arising from one weekly return journey between the student's normal accommodation and their temporary accommodation, and; - (iii) Any excess cost arising from daily travel from the temporary accommodation to the practice placement site. - (c) The additional cost of being required to travel to visit other practice placement sites or the homes of patients while on practice placement, where the student is not given free transport. - (d) Where the student is attending a part of the course overseas, the additional travelling costs necessarily incurred within or outside the UK that are in excess of the student's normal daily cost of travel between their normal accommodation and the academic authority they normally attend, and any essential associated costs such as accommodation, medical insurance, tests and any fees for visas - 2.5 Other costs arising in connection with practice placements such as the costs of refreshments, tips and phone calls will not be reimbursed.

-Means of Travel
+Means of travel

 - 2.6 Students are expected to travel by the cheapest form of transport available where it is reasonably practical to do so.
-A student may claim reimbursement of costs of using a private motor vehicle if: - (a) It is agreed with the academic authority concerned in advance that is the most appropriate form of transport and; - (b) The academic authority is satisfied in advance that the student has adequate insurance cover for all risks associated with this use of the motor vehicle. - 2.7 Students travelling in a private motor vehicle should understand that they do so at their own risk.
-The provision in these rules for re-imbursement of the costs of travel by private motor vehicle do not constitute any acceptance of liability by the academic authority, the NHSBSA or any other NHS body for the risks arising from the use of the private motor vehicle concerned.
+A student may claim reimbursement of the cost of using a private motor vehicle if it is agreed with their academic authority that this is the most appropriate form of transport.; - 2.7 Where the conditions of paragraph 2.6 are met, students who choose to travel in a private motor vehicle should: - (a) Ensure that they have adequate insurance cover for all risks associated with this use of the motor vehicle and; - (b) Understand that by travelling by private motor vehicle, they do so at their own risk and: - (c) be aware that the provision in these rules for re-imbursement of the costs of travel by private motor vehicle do not constitute any acceptance of liability by the academic authority, the NHSBSA or any other NHS body for the risks arising from the use of the private motor vehicle concerned.

-Calculation of the Amount to be Reimbursed
+Calculation of the amount to be reimbursed

-- 2.8 For the purposes of these rules the cost to be reimbursed is calculated on the following basis: - (a) For travel, the costs are: - (i) the receipted cost of travel by the most direct route by public transport using the most favourable rates, concessionary schemes or facilities available to the student; or
+- 2.8 For the purpose of these rules the cost to be reimbursed is calculated on the following basis: - (a) For travel, the costs are:

-- (ii) where the student travels in a private motor vehicle, or hire car where appropriate, the distance travelled by the most direct route at the mileage rate set out in Table 2, and the actual receipted cost of any parking, tolls or ferries necessarily incurred on that journey; - (iii) less the cost of daily travel in term time between the student's normal accommodation and the student's higher education institution for the relevant period and calculated as described in (i) and (ii) above. - (b) For temporary accommodation, the costs are the actual receipted cost of the temporary accommodation up to the limits set in Table 2 below. - (c) For all other costs reimbursable under the rules above, the actual receipted cost
+- (i) the receipted cost of travel by the most direct route by public transport using the most favourable rates, concessionary schemes or facilities available to the student; or - (ii) where the student travels in a private motor vehicle, or hire car where appropriate, the distance travelled by the most direct route at the mileage rate set out in table 2, and the actual receipted cost of any parking, tolls or ferries necessarily incurred on that journey; - (iii) Less the cost of daily travel in term time between the student's normal accommodation and the student's academic authority for the relevant period and calculated as described in (i) and (ii) above. - (b) For temporary accommodation, the costs are the actual receipted cost of the temporary accommodation up to the limits set in table 2 below.
+Receipts should be in the format prescribed by the NHSBSA and be addressed to, or otherwise include, the name of the student making the claim. - (c) For all other costs reimbursable under the rules above, the actual receipted cost.

-Application for Reimbursement
+Application for reimbursement

-2.9 Students must submit claims for travel and dual accommodation expenses, including the appropriate receipts, to their academic authority.
-All claims must be checked by the academic authority before they are sent to the NHSBSA.
-The NHSBSA will not require the receipts to be submitted following the checks undertaken by the academic authorities.
+- 2.9 Students must submit claims for travel and dual accommodation expenses, including the appropriate receipts or invoices, to their academic authority, in the format required by the NHSBSA. - 2.10 All claims must be checked by the academic authority before they are sent to the NHSBSA.